OlympusDAO-Education/Documentation/using-the-website/staking.md

 **ROI (5-day rate)** estimates how much your sOHM balance will increase after 5 days, if the upcoming rebase rate stays the same during this period.
 For example, if you stake 100 OHM and the rate is 10.0250%, your sOHM balance would increase from 100 to 110.025 after 5 days.

-**Upcoming APY** tells you the annualized rate of the current epoch.
-Since sOHM rebases exponentially, we display a compounding rate.
-You can determine this number for yourself with the calculation \( \(1 + rebase\) ^ \(365 \* 3\) \) - 1
+**Current APY** tells you the annualized rate of return based on the upcoming rebase rate.
+It takes into account the effect of compounding since sOHM rebases exponentially.

-**Current index** allows you to track increases from staking.
-At epoch 0, the index was 1.
-It has been rebased up during every epoch.
-You can use it to track your position; just mark down the index number when you stake, and use it to compare every time you check back.
+**Current index** allows you to track your gain from staking.
+The index starts from 1 at epoch 0, and is increased during every epoch.
+You can use it to track your position by marking down the index number when you stake and unstake.
+You divide the index number when you unstake by the index number when you stake to get the ratio by which your sOHM balance has increased.